stefan-hartmann/stefan-hartmann.github.io/_pages/talks.md

 Invited talks
 ======

-- 2024: Linguistic productivity is not what you think it is.
-Or is it?
+- 2024: Productivity as a mosaic: Disentangling dimensions of productivity in theory and practice.
 Workshop "Unraveling Linguistic Productivity:  Insights into usage, processing, and variability.", Ghent, May, 2024.

 - 2018: Sprachgeschichtsforschung fürs 21.
 Jahrhundert: Open science, open data, offene Fragen.
 Workshop “Althochdeutsch online”, University of Bamberg, October, 2018.